Measure Delivery Performance with Business Metrics¶

 The high amount of unplanned work also meant that the most experienced people were busy doing critical ad-hoc bug fixes rather that driving the product forward or supporting the new team members.
 This explained why it had become so hard to plan for new features too.

 The overall throughput declined.
-We not only see a shift towards more unplanned work in the graphs above; they also show that the organization delivers less and less.
+Not only do we see a shift towards more unplanned work in the graphs above; they also show that the organization delivers less and less.
 Part of this efficiency loss was due to the constant context switches required to act on critical support issues.
 Another explanation was the increased coordination and the declining code health visible in the graph.

 Speaking of code, a likely explanation for the negative trends was found in CodeScene’s code health trends (see Code Health – How easy is your code to maintain and evolve?).
 There was a clear decline, starting shortly after the organization had scaled-up.
 The numbers were still not in the critical range, but there was a clear and problematic downwards trend, particularly in the feature areas responsible for most of the support issues.